-ĹŦ French Maths Physics Psychology Geography Maths Physics Studies Celtic Civilisation Additional History Sion ш Philosophy Irish Italian Sociology Aramaic Additional English eginning of the ses Д English Archaeology Politics Computer Science (for DN050 Students only) Additional Psychology able issued at the h C Maths/Maths Studies German Spanish Early Irish‡ Hebrew Information Studies Latin ovided in the times В Greek History Welsh Music Statistics Additional Economics Details will he no A Arabic Linguistics Greek and Roman Civilisation Economics History of Art Irish Folklore Icelandic Classical Studies† one and listed horse Description Subjects offered in all years Subject offered in first year only Subjects offered in 2nd and 3rd year only Subjects offered in 2nd and 3rd year to complete full degree subjects in Mode 1 The session of the beginning of the session
+Univ ersity Col llege 2 Di ıbliı n F French Maths Physics Psychology Geography Maths Physics Studies Celtic Civilization Additional History Э Philosophy Irish Italian Sociology Maths Physics Studies Aramaic Additional English le Q English Archaeology Politics Computer Science (for DN050 Students only) Additional Psychology Guide To Timetable C Maths/Math s Studies German Spanish Early Irish‡ Hebrew Information Studies Latin Guide T abjects В Greek History Welsh Music Statistics Additional Economics Y Arabic Linguistics Greek and Roman Civilization Economics History of Art Irish Folklore Icelandic Classical Studies† Classification of Arts Subjects Description Subjects offered in all years Subject offered in first year only Subjects offered in 2nd and 3 rd year only Subjects offered in 2nd and 3 rd year to complete full degree subjects in Mode 1

-\ The subjects for Philosophy (Mode 1) are not listed here.
-Details will be provided in the timetable issued at the beginning of the session: † Details of the additional lectures in Classical Studies will be available from the Classics Department. ‡ Students of Early Irish who wish to take Latin, will be facilitated by the Classics Department.
+The subjects for Philosophy (Mode 1) are not listed here.
+Details will be provided in the timetable issued at the beginning of the session: Details of the additional lectures in Classical Studies will he available from the Classics Department.

+Students of Early Irish who wish to take Latin, will be facilitated by the Classics Department.

-\\ Not available to Students entering after 2000
+Not available to Students entering after 2000.